rbtcollins/bitnami-docker/gke/wordpress/README.md

 ### Wordpress image

 The Wordpress image is built using the `Dockerfile` from the `dockerfiles/wordpress-php` directory.
 Docker container images can extend from other existing images.
-Since Wordpress is a PHP application, we'll extend from the `bitnami/php-fpm` image.
+Since Wordpress is a PHP application, we'll extend the [bitnami/php-fpm](https://hub.docker.com/r/bitnami/php-fpm/) image.

+In the `Dockerfile` the Wordpress source is copied into the `/app` directory of the container.
+The base `bitnami/php-fpm` image uses [s6-overlay](https://github.com/just-containers/s6-overlay) for process supervision.
+We use the infrastucture provided by s6-overlay to create a container initialization script `/etc/cont-init.d/60-wordpress` which configures the database connection parameters for Wordpress in `/app/wp-config.php` among other things.

 Our Wordpress image uses the patched versions of the [Amazon Web Services](https://github.com/timwhite/wp-amazon-web-services) and [WP Offload S3](https://github.com/timwhite/wp-amazon-s3-and-cloudfront) plugins for use with Google cloud storage.
 It also installs the [HyperDB](https://github.com/taskrabbit/makara) plugin to enable support for our database replication backend.